KennethTrecy/abstract_chearmyp_token/README.md

 # Abstract Chearmyp Token
-An abstraction of Chearmyp language represented as queue of tokens.
+An abstraction of Chearmyp tokens.

 ## Installation
 Add it to the dependencies: